mitre/cyber-trackr-live/docs/LARAVEL_MIGRATION_GUIDE.md

 # Laravel/PHP OpenAPI Migration Guide: cyber.trackr.live Implementation

-This guide is specifically tailored for **Robert Weber's cyber.trackr.live** architecture and similar Laravel/PHP projects that use XML data sources instead of traditional databases.
+This guide is specifically tailored for the **cyber.trackr.live** architecture and similar Laravel/PHP projects that use XML data sources instead of traditional databases.

 ## Current Architecture Understanding

-Based on Robert's setup:
+Based on the current setup:
 - **Laravel PHP** framework on Apache
 - **XML XPath queries** instead of SQL database queries
 - **Raw XML STIGs** from DISA drops as data source